Allysin Kay: National Wrestling Alliance (2019–2020)

-National promotions (2020-present)
+National promotions (2020–present)

 On November 7, 2020, Kay made her All Elite Wrestling (AEW) debut during the Buy In of Full Gear where she challenged Serena Deeb for the NWA World Women's Championship, but was unsuccessful.

 On May 20, 2021, Kay was announced to return for ROH as part of a tournament to crown the inaugural ROH Women's World Champion.
 On the August 4th edition of ROH Women's Division Wednesday, Kay defeated Willow in the first round of the tournament.
 On the August 28th televised episode, Kay was eliminated from the tournament after losing to Trish Adora.

-Return to NWA (2021–present)
+Return to NWA (2021–2022)

 In August 2021, NWA announced the return of Kay alongside Marti Belle, going by the team name The Hex, to participate at NWA EmPowerrr, on August 28, in a tournament to crown the new NWA World Women's Tag Team Champions.
-At the event, The Hex defeated Red Velvet and KiLynn King in a tournament final to win the revived titles.
+At the event, The Hex defeated KiLynn King and Red Velvet in a tournament final to win the revived titles.
+On the October 26 episode of Powerrr, THe Hex had their first successful against the team of Jennacide and Paola Blaze.
+The Hex also defended their championship on Ring of Honor (ROH) during the October 27 edition of Women's Division Wednesday, by successfully defeating The Allüre (Angelina Love and Mandy Leon).
+On June 11, 2022, at Alwayz Ready, The Hex lost the World Women's Tag Team Championship to Pretty Empowered (Ella Envy and Kenzie Paige), ending their reign at 287 days.